CholGen/CholGen-Workshop-2024/workshop/theiaprok-illumina.md

 3. Of the samples that were cholera by sequencing, how many typed as O1?
 4. Do quality metrics (e.g. screening pass/fail, other metrics) vary in any interesting way?
 5. Are any of the other columns (e.g. AMR/resistance columns) showing any interesting patterns or are they basically all the same?
-6. What genomic-informed questions can we not answer so far from this analysis?
+6. What genomic-informed public health questions can we answer so far from this analysis?
+What can we not answer yet (without further analyses)?
+7. What aspects of this analysis are useful for just cholera, and which are useful for sequence data from other bacterial isolates (e.g. enterics)?